 HOW TO MAKE VIETNAMESE KABOCHA SQUASH AND SHRIMP SOUP | CANH BÍ ĐỎ

 Squash soups are perfect for the Autumn season.
 My squashes come from my green garden, but store-bought squashes work all the same.
-Vietnamese kabocha squash and shrimp soup is one of my favorite squash soups because it can be enjoyed even without removing the skin.
+Vietnamese kabocha squash and shrimp soup is one of my favorite squash soups.
+It can be enjoyed even without removing the squash’s skin.
 The majority of recipes for this soup say to remove the skin, but I leave it as it is.
-The cooking process will soften the skin, so it’s perfectly safe to eat, and full of nutrients, too!
-The sweetness of the kabocha squash together with the sweet taste of shrimps makes this soup perfect for the colder months, but it can definitely be enjoyed year-round as well!
+The cooking process will soften the skin, so it is perfectly safe to eat, and full of nutrients, too!
+The sweetness of the kabocha squash together with the sweet taste of shrimp makes this soup perfect for the colder months, but it can definitely be enjoyed year-round as well!

-I’m particularly picky about the shrimp used for this soup.
+I am particularly picky about the shrimp used for this soup.
 I recommend using tiger shrimps.
-I always keep a bag of tiger shrimps from Costco in my freezer; shrimps can be a great seasoning ingredient for soups due to its sweet taste.
-I specifically use tiger shrimps because it’s “crunchier/harder” than other kinds of shrimps, and this helps hold the shrimp together.
-If you use other kinds of shrimps, like the smaller ones used in salads, it might fall apart in the cooking process.
+A bag of tiger shrimp from Costco is always kept in my freezer because shrimp can be a great seasoning ingredient for soups due to its sweet taste.
+Tiger shrimps are specifically used for this recipe because it holds better than other kinds of shrimps.
+If you use other kinds of shrimp, like the smaller ones used in salads, it might fall apart in the cooking process.

 Ingredients